 In most cases, a vaccine dose is 1 milliliter and is given via a syringe subcutaneously, intramuscularly, or in the nostrils or mouth (bordatella vaccine for kennel cough).

 Vaccines are given to puppies and kittens at least six to eight weeks of age and adult dogs and cats of all sizes.
-Rabies is given later, typically between four and six months of age for dogs and 12 to 16 weeks for cats.
+Rabies is given later, typically at 3 months for dogs and 12 to 16 weeks for cats.

 Much larger animal species get larger vaccine doses.
 For example, dogs and cats may get a 1 ml dose, horses and cattle will get 2 ml, and elephants can get two to four ml.

 Any animal of any size can have a reaction to a vaccine, and if so, mild side effects typically begin within hours of the vaccination.
 Small dogs (under approximately 20lbs) are slightly more likely to have a reaction to vaccines, especially when multiple vaccines are given together.
 For this reason, it is usually recommended that very young or small bodyweight animals, should get vaccines spread out.
 For example, you might want to give the distemper vaccination, wait for two to four weeks, then give the rabies vaccination.
 This is currently the case in veterinary practice.
 Normal puppy and kitten core vaccination schedules are usually given at three- to four-week intervals until 16 to 18 weeks of age.
 You can speak to your veterinarian about your pet's specific vaccination protocol.

 Does a Half Vaccine Dose Work?

 In a word, no. A half vaccine dose is not reliable.
 The protection—namely, the immune response that your pet's body needed to have—is unlikely to have been enough to protect it against future exposure to that substance.
 And, along those same lines, the vaccine manufacturer claims the protection level of a vaccine is not adequate if not given according to established guidelines.

 Multiple Doses and Booster Shots